mobxjs/mobx-state-tree/README.md

 # Getting started

-See the [Getting started](https://github.com/mobxjs/mobx-state-tree/blob/master/docs/getting-started.md#getting-started) tutorial or follow the free [egghead.io course](https://egghead.io/courses/manage-application-state-with-mobx-state-tree).
+See the [Getting started](https://github.com/mobxjs/mobx-state-tree/blob/master/docs/getting-started.md#getting-started) tutorial or follow the free [egghead.io course](https://egghead.io/courses/manage-application-state-with-mobx-state-tree) (note however that the course is for MST v2, so it might be a bit outdated).

 # Talks & blogs